The more interesting your video is, the more chance you have for it to be seen and shared.

 This production below was made for the Black Dog Ride which is a fundraising event for people struggling with depression.
 It brings hundreds of motorbike enthusiasts together for a fun day of riding in controlled conditions.

-It would be tough to watch this video if it was just interviews.
+It would be tough to watch this video if it just interviewed.
 It is calling out for visuals that can tell the story and show the scale of the event.

 The visuals quickly give a sense of just how many people were in attendance and what it was like to ride on the roads that day.